aspnetzero/documents/docs/en/Developing-Mvc-Core-Customizable-Dashboard.md

 # Customizable Dashboard

-You can create new dashboards, widgets and widget filters for the customizable dashboards.
+You can create new widgets and widget filters for the customizable dashboards.

 Let's create a new widget and widget filter step by step.

 Pre-Note: Customizable dashboard configurations are stored in two places.

-- Definitions which include permission, multitenancy side, etc. which should be controlled by the server are located in `*.Core -> DashboardCustomization -> Definitions -> DashboardConfiguration.cs` so that application layer can handle permission and other stuff things.
+- Definitions which include permission, multitenancy side, etc. which should be controlled by the server are located in `*.Core -> DashboardCustomization -> Definitions -> DashboardConfiguration.cs` so that application layer can handle permission and other stuff.
 - View side definition like CSS JS file located in the UI project.
 - UI applications get data from the server about the dashboard and use their view information to show it.